Association of the Christian faithful

 A 20th-century resurgence of interest in lay societies culminated in the Second Vatican Council, but lay ecclesial societies have long existed in forms such as sodalities (defined in the 1917 Code of Canon Law as associations of the faithful constituted as an organic body), confraternities (similarly defined as sodalities established for the promotion of public worship), medieval communes, and guilds.

 Terminology

 Under the 1917 Code of Canon Law, groups of laity that gathered with a common purpose and apostolate were called piae uniones ("pious unions" or "pious associations").
-With the replacement of the former code by the 1983 Code of Canon Law, they were referred to as associations of the faithful.
+With the replacement of the former code by the 1983 Code of Canon Law, they were referred to as "associations of the faithful", either "private" or "public".

 A Pastoral Note of the Italian Episcopal Conference issued on 29 April 1993 defined three of the terms: